 The Audit Committee is directly responsible for the appointment (subject to shareholder ratification), compensation and oversight of the independent auditor of the Corporation, who reports directly to the Audit Committee.
-MNP LLP (previously Horwath Leebosh Appel LLP) has been the auditor of the Corporation since their appointment in March 2003.
+PricewaterhouseCoopers LLP became the Corporation's auditor on November 15, 2019 following the resignation of the previous auditor, MNP, LLP on November 14, 2019.